-During the validity of this Prospectus, the Shares are in principle continuously offered to Members and organisations eligible to be Members.
-The Managing Board of the Cooperative issues Shares at its discretion in accordance with the Cooperative's Articles of Association and the Member Share Issuance and Redemption Policy (please be referred to section 5.4).
+During the life of this Prospectus, the Shares are in principle continuously offered to Members and organisations eligible to be Members.
+There is no specific timetable for the offering of Shares as a result of that.
+The Managing Board issues Shares at its discretion in accordance with the Articles of Association and the Member Share Issuance and Redemption Policy (please be referred to section 5.4).
+The Cooperative does not make use of placing agencies and/or any other intermediaries in connection with the offering of Shares.

 There is no realistic estimation of the proceeds of Shares issued and how many Shares will be issued.
-The number of new Shares issued during a financial year can be derived from the annual audited consolidated financial statements of the Cooperative, and the number of new Shares issued during the validity of this Prospectus will be published on the website of the Cooperative.
+The number of new Shares issued during a financial year can be derived from the annual audited consolidated financial statements of the Cooperative, and the number of new Shares issued during the life of this Prospectus will be published on the website of the Cooperative.

-Each new Member is required to hold a minimum of one share of EUR 200, CAD 200, CHF 250, GBP 150, SEK 2,000, or USD 200 or the Nominal Value of any other currency in which the Shares are issued by the Cooperative.
-As fractions of Shares may be purchased, all amounts received from a Member in excess of the Nominal Value of

-Shares are used for issuing new share capital to the Member concerned.
+Each new Member (except for new Members in the category "Other organisations invited by the Supervisory Board" for which there is a EUR 50,000 minimum investment requirement (see for the different Member categories paragraph 5.2) is required to hold a minimum of one share (of EUR 200, CAD 200, CHF 250, GBP 150, SEK 2,000, or USD 200 or the Nominal Value of any other currency in which the Shares are issued by the Cooperative).
+As fractions of Shares may be purchased, all amounts received from a Member in excess of the Nominal Value of Shares are used for issuing new share capital to the Member concerned.
 In other words: no refunds take place unless a Member (i) uses its right to withdraw its request to purchase Shares within 14 days after the confirmation of its request or (ii) requests for redemption of (a part of) its Shares.
 The redemption of Shares is described in more detail in section 6 "Redemption and Transfer of Shares".